martaldsantos/Web-Scraping-Projects/BaseGov/Requests/readme.md

 To retrieve the necessary information, I decided to create a script that goes directly to the database and makes a request based on the network data, specifically the JavaScript request.
 With the help of a great AI tool you might have heard of, I created a function that would take the header for the request (from Inspect -> Network -> Resultados -> Copy Request Headers)

 To work around this limitation, we can also use a headless browser like Selenium to automate the web scraping process.
-You can find this script on Web-Scraping-Projects /BaseGov/Requests [Selenium](Selenium/)
+You can find this script on [Selenium Folder](../Selenium/)